sachiniyer/cluster-wiki/docs/goals.md

 # Future Goals

-## DONE move master node

-~~The machine that the master node is on right now became unstable, so I need to figure out a way to migrate that over to something more stable.~~

 ## TODO more reliable Headscale

 Currently Headscale is deployed on bare metal which is okayish.
 However, I would much rather it be deployed in a docker container, or spun up with docker-compose or something with a bit more fault tolerance.